apalhinha/workout/content/exercises/auto/f/flex-hang.md

 ---
-date: 2021-03-16T12:01:26+01:00
 draft: false
 title: "Flex Hang"
 url: "/exercises/flex-hang-workout-exercise"
 eid: "pul-flex"
-description: "How-to, correct form, instructions and hints to perform Flex Hang.
-Similar exercises and video demo"
+description: "How-to perform the 'Flex Hang' movement, correct form, instructions and hints.
+Similar exercises, body parts activated, notes, tips and video demonstration"
 intro: ["In order to prepare yourself to pull-ups, the flex-hang is a starting exercise that will strengthen all muscles used when proper pulling."]
 steps: ["Step in a chair or box, allowing to grab the pull-up bar with your elbows bent, chin above the bar, and without effort.", "Step forward, keeping the elbows in the bent position and sustaining your body only with the arms.", "Return to the chair or box after holding this position for a few seconds."]
 hints: ["You can also jump to the bar but, ideally, use a box or chair to climb on.", "Avoid balancing.
 Keep your body steady.", "In a lower pull-up bar, say in the door, bet your knees to put all weight in your arms."]